-THIS DATASET HAS BEEN WITHDRAWN and superseded by Historic Standardised Precipitation Index time series for IHU Hydrometric Areas (1862-2015) v2
+THIS DATASET HAS BEEN SUPERSEDED by Historic Standardised Precipitation Index time series for IHU Hydrometric Areas (1862-2015) v2

 Standardised Precipitation Index (SPI) data for Integrated Hydrological Units (IHU) Hydrometric Areas (Kral et al. ).
 SPI is a drought index based on the probability of precipitation for a given accumulation period as defined by McKee et al. .
 SPI is calculated for different accumulation periods: 1, 3, 6, 12, 18, 24 months.
 Each of these is in turn calculated for each of the twelve calendar months.
 Note that values in monthly (and for longer accumulation periods also annual) time series of the data therefore are likely to be autocorrelated.
 The standard period which was used to fit the gamma distribution is 1961-2010.
 The dataset covers the period from 1862 to 2015.
 NOTE: the difference between this dataset with the previously published dataset 'Standardised Precipitation Index time series for IHU hydrometric areas (1961-2012)' [SPI_IHU_HA] (Tanguy et al., 2015 ), apart from the temporal extent, is the underlying rainfall data from which SPI was calculated.
 In the previously published dataset, CEH-GEAR (Keller et al., 2015 , Tanguy et al., 2014 ) was used, whereas in this new version, Met Office 5km rainfall grids were used (see supporting documentation for more details).
 Within Historic Droughts project (grant number: NE/L01016X/1), the Met Office has digitised historic rainfall and temperature data to produce high quality historic rainfall and temperature grids, which motivated the change in the underlying data to calculate SPI.
 The methodology to calculate SPI is the same in the two datasets.